DataDog/datadog-unix-agent/README.md

 - `./etc/datadog-agent/datadog.yaml`
 - `./datadog.yaml`

-This should support legacy configuration locations, but please try to update to the preferred location to avoid issues in the future with potential deprecations.
+This should support legacy configuration locations from early adopters who may have installed earlier dev images.
+Please try to update to the preferred location to avoid issues in the future with potential deprecations.

-A sample configuration file may be found in `/opt/datadog-agent/etc/datadog-agent`.
+A sample configuration file may be found in `/etc/datadog-agent/datadog.yaml.example`.

-A basic configuration will typically require a destination `dd_url` and  your datadog API key.
+A basic configuration will typically require your datadog API key.
+Should you require to submit your metrics to the EU instance, the `site` configuration option is available.
+You may also override the `dd_url` manually, but that should not be required.

 Occassionally a proxy configuration must be specified depending on your network setup.

 In versions `>=0.7.0`, an SRC subsystem is created so you can now manage the agent using the usual AIX commands to manage it.
 Thus, with the configuration in place,